 If English is not your first language, you may benefit from registering for a composition section designated as English for Academic Purposes (EAP) ("E sections" of ENGL 0999).
 Professors who specialize in working with multilingual learners will help you gain the language skills and confidence you'll need to succeed in college-level English (ENGL 1101).

 GGC 1000 First-Year Seminar is a 1-credit course designed to increase your academic and personal success.
 This class covers subjects such as campus resources, study skills, time management, and major and career exploration.
 For students with 30 or fewer credits, it counts towards degree requirements and can substitute for one physical education activity course.

 Learning Communities are intentionally linked courses designed around an area of interest or goal for student success.
-These classes are smaller in size, include at least one shared assignment, and offer a stronger network of support.
-These two to three courses count toward your degree requirements.
+Learning Communities connect students with others having similar interests, help them build relationships with faculty and staff, and provide great class schedules.
+These three to four courses count toward major and degree requirements.

 Not sure if you need learning support?

 Your high school GPA and standardized test scores determine your English and math course placement.